brianbuccola/mcgill-website/index.markdown

 computational linguistics.

-On the semantics/pragmatics side, I have worked on ignorance inferences associated with superlative quantifiers like "at least *m*" and "at most *n*".
+On the semantics/pragmatics side, I have worked on ignorance inferences associated with superlative numeral/scalar modifiers like "at least" and "at most".
 On the phonology side, I have worked on the difference in generative capacity between Optimality Theory and ordered rewrite rules.

 Apart from linguistics, I enjoy tinkering with Linux, learning about functional programming (like Haskell), and (when I have time) brewing beer.
 I have a